 Sustainability will also be a focus area.
 We are refining our processes for setting and following up on targets, but we also plan to invest more in solar panels and biogas in order to reduce our CO2 emissions.
 Digitization is another area we are investing in.
 At present, we are reviewing our operations to determine the areas where digital tool will be most beneficial.
 For example, new web solutions for sales or artificial intelligence and machine learning in our processes and production.
 We are also prioritizing acquisitions.

-During the lockdowns last year, it was difficult to carry out acquisitions, but we plan to change this in 2021.
+During the lockdowns, it was difficult to carry out acquisitions, but we plan to change this going forward.

-What strengths and areas for improvement have you taken with you from the pandemic in 2020?
+What strengths and areas for improvement have you taken with you from the period affected by the pandemic?

 At the same time, we have devoted a lot of effort to ensuring our delivery capacity.
 This cost a little extra in the form of inventory management, customer support, etc. but is worth it.
 Our delivery precision rate is normally over 99 percent.
 We managed to maintain this rate without any major problems, largely thanks to the robust supply chains Lesjöfors has established over the years.